ScottSanford/leaderboard-lurker/README.md

 ```bash
 npm run install:global
 ```
-This will install the `leaderboardlurker` command locally to your machine.
+This will install _node_modules_, build the project, & install the `leaderboardlurker` command locally to your machine.
 Once the installation is complete, you can run the tool using one of the following commands:

 1. `leaderboardlurker input/sample-input.txt`
 2. `cat input/sample-input.txt | leaderboardlurker`